Free temporary Belgium phone number to receive SMS online (+32)

 Popular apps that often block itWorth a try, but

-These big platforms have seen public lines before.
+These big platforms have seen public numbers before.
 They often spot that a number is shared and refuse to send the code, or they ask for a second check you cannot pass.

 You can still try a free one, but if it fails, do not fight it.
-A private line solves it in one go — Get a private Belgian line.
+A private number solves it in one go — Get a private Belgian number.

 The 2 to 3 rule